 18 to open their eyes, in order to turn them from darkness to light, and from the power of Satan to Elohim, that they may receive forgiveness of sins and an inheritance among those who are sanctified by faith in Me.’

-In Genesis 1:1 We read the following in Hebrew:
+In verse 1 we read the following in Hebrew:

 For precept must be upon precept, precept upon precept,